 Central to counselling is a helping conversation with someone who offers understanding, acceptance, and honesty.
 Being truly heard, sometimes for the very first time, allows us to ease off our burdens, and begin walking with a lighter step.

 I am sorry, but due to unprecedented demand I am unable to see any new people until further notice

 Sometimes we know where we are going,

 other times we just want things to be different.

 Talking to someone can help us work out

 where we want to go and how to get there.

 I am an experienced counsellor educated to degree level, BA (Hons), and a registered member of BACP (MBACP).
 I abide by their ethical code of practice.
-I am able to offer the reassurance of having an up to date CRB check.
 You can read more about me by selecting the titles below.

 I work one-to-one with adults, older adults and adolescents for both long and short term work, according to need.
 I have a specialist interest and experience in the following areas;